Morell1123/dtuBScProj/README.md

 # dtuBScProj
-Before runnign any code, go to x and install Absolut!
+Before runnign any code, go to https://github.com/csi-greifflab/Absolut and install Absolut!

 Then install all dependencies in requirements.txt
 Once absolut is set up and ready to go, do the following to run a trial